Josie Natori: Businesses and product lines

 Natori operates a boutique at 253 Elizabeth Street in the NoLIta section of Manhattan, her first stand-alone U.S. store.
 It offers lingerie, sleepwear, ready-to-wear, home accents, and accessories.
 At the time of its June 2014 opening, Natori told Women's Wear Daily that it would be "a veritable retail theater" with "everything" for sale, including antiques on display.
 "I prefer not to look at it as a store but as a lab," Natori said at its opening.
 Natori previously operated a boutique in Paris for twelve years.
 She says it lost money every year but it helped get her brand noticed.

 Awards and honors

 On October 3, 2008, Bank of the Philippine Islands director Zobel de Ayala and Labor Secretary Marianito Roque awarded the 2008 BPInoy Award for Natori at the Makati Shangri-La Hotel.
 In 2007, Natori celebrated her 30th year as the CEO-founder of The Natori Company.
 Natori also received the Galleon Award from Corazon Aquino in 1998.

 In 2021, Natori along with nine others were featured in a Philippine postage stamp collection called Living Legends: World-Renowned Filipinos by Philippine Postal Corporation.
 Other personalities included in the collection are Lea Salonga, Kenneth Cobonpue, Diosdado Banatao, Efren "Bata" Reyes, Rafael "Paeng" Nepomuceno, Eugene Torre, Monique Lhuillier, Jordan Clarkson, and Jollibee.

-Natori is a member of the Council of Fashion Designers of America.
+Natori is a member of the Council of Fashion Designers of America (CFDA).